Portrait of Nick Watton

 Glasgow Club has a distinct design language from other sites in the group, so whilst the underlying scaffold is largely shared across the estate, as lead front end developer on the project, I needed to take care that all details of their design were implemented correctly.

-Whilst many of the challanges from Glasgow Life had been solved for this build, the scale of tablular data presented for venues and activities proved an issue.
+Whilst many of the challenges from Glasgow Life had been solved for this build, the scale of tabular data presented for venues and activities proved an issue.
 Smaller tables (opening times) maintained visual structure and only changed width responsively.
-Larger tables required a visual collapsing of <td> elements, whilst maintaining DOM structure and coherance for keyboard users.
+Larger tables required a visual collapsing of <td> elements, whilst maintaining DOM structure and coherence for keyboard users.

 JS, CSS, .Net Razor template integration